 Color a Mandala

-By coloring a mandala, because of the circular, rhythmic, regular pattern, we allow our brains to calm and therefore prepare for relaxation and sleep.
+Because of the circular, rhythmic, regular pattern, coloring a mandala allows our brains to calm and prepare for relaxation and sleep.
 This may even feel like a mindfulness exercises for your teen or tween, which can help keep the energy relaxed and free of pressure.

 Play Calming Music

 Music has a special way of touching our souls, lifting us up, and releasing emotions as well as calming our bodies and minds.
-A little calming music before bedtime can help settle scattered minds and bring them down a few notches in readiness for calm, restful sleep.
+Calming music before bedtime can help settle scattered minds and bring them down a few notches for calm, restful sleep.

 Practice Bedtime Yoga for Tweens and Teens